dawud-shakir/neural_networks/README.txt

     Aggressive seeding (SEED_RANDOM) is used for reproducibility of the training process.
     A CSVLogger is used to track training and validation metrics during training.
     Plots for training and validation metrics are generated after training.

+plots.py

+This script generates visualizations for audio data, including waveforms and spectrograms.

+Functionalities:

+    Loads audio files from a specified directory (data/train).
+    Supports various audio genres (e.g., Blues, Classical, etc.).
+    Calculates Short-Time Fourier Transform (STFT) to represent the audio in the time-frequency domain.
+    Generates three types of spectrograms:
+        Linear spectrogram: Visualizes the raw frequency power over time.
+        Log spectrogram: Similar to linear but uses a logarithmic scale for better visualization of dynamic range.
+        Mel spectrogram: Emphasizes frequencies important for human hearing.
+    Plots the waveform (amplitude over time) for each audio file.
+    Optionally plots a sample spectrum showing the frequency content of a single time slice.

+Customization:

+    The script allows saving the generated figures as PNG images with adjustable resolution (DPI) in a user-defined path.

+Note:

+    We decided the linear spectrograms are not be essential for visualization in our report.